-When it has been identified that a case requires a core visit, the agent must read Making the referral which explains how the form should be completed to ensure the referral includes all relevant information.
-References to LMS within this guide should be substituted with WSP.
+When it is identified that a case requires a Core Visit, the agent must read the Making a Core Visit Referral, which explains how the form should be completed to ensure the referral includes all relevant information.
+References to LMS within this guide should be substituted with Work Services Platform (WSP).

-The agent opens the template, saves a copy of the form and ensures all mandatory boxes are completed fully (including any appointee or prospective appointee details) as the referral will be returned if the form is incomplete.
+Open the template and save a copy of the form.

+Ensure all mandatory boxes are completed fully, including any appointee or prospective appointee details, as the referral will be returned if the form is incomplete.

-It is essential that prior to referral, the agent identifies any markers (including MAPPA cases) and completes the special indicator tick box.
+It is essential that prior to referral the agent identifies any markers, including MAPPA cases and completes the special indicator tick box.
 All system records and the SPL must be checked for any evidence that indicates potential risk to the safety of a home visiting officer.
-This may include reports of erratic behaviour or unacceptable behaviour which have not been logged on the SPL.

-Once DWP Visiting have been advised of potential risk, they will determine (based on a risk assessment) how to conduct the visit.
+This may include reports of erratic behaviour or unacceptable behaviour that have not been logged on the SPL.
+Once DWP Visiting have been advised of potential risk, they will determine, based on a risk assessment, how to conduct the visit.

-Completed templates must be sent to the DWP Visiting Team.
-See Making the electronic referral below.
+Completed templates should be sent to the DWP Visiting Team, see Making the electronic referral below.